MrWolfZ/simplux/README.md

 - entities: allow creating custom mutations that act on one entity
 - entities: create default set of selectors for entities
 - docs: create website
+- recipes: add advanced recipe for `mixing in mutations and selectors`
 - add dtslint tests for all packages

 ## Contributing